To qualify for a leave of absence for your own illness

 After you submit your request

-- You’ll receive a medical certification form from your supervisor.
-If your supervisor is unavailable to complete their portion of the medical certification form, email firstname.lastname@example.org or call 612-348-4082.
+- Your supervisor will get a notification and next steps.
+Your supervisor will send you a medical certification form.
+If your supervisor is unavailable to complete their portion of the medical certification form, email email@example.com or call 612-348-4082.

 - Have your health care provider complete the medical certification form within 15 days.
 Then have them return the form to the HR leave and accommodation management office per the instructions on the form.